dosimont/dosimont.github.io/_posts/2017-04-10-analyzing-alya-input-reading.markdown

 Part parsing the `NODES` section.
 We'll describe more in details than the previous code section.

-Determining if the line parses contains `NODES`.
+Determining if the line parsed contains `NODES`.

     else if( words(1) == 'NODES' ) then
       !